bit-broker/website/content/en/docs/contributor/records.md

 replace | <div class="stamp">close<br/>`true`</div> | session data now becomes visible and replaces _all_ previous data replace | <div class="stamp">close<br/>`false`</div> | session data is discarded and previous data persists

-As you can see, picking the right session type is vitally important to ensure you make best use of the catalog.
+As you can see, picking the right session type is vitally important to ensure you make the best use of the catalog.
 In general, you should aim to use a `stream` type session where you can, as this is the simplest.

-If you don't want clients to be able to see intermediate updates in the catalog, then `accrue` and `replace` may be a better options.
+If you don't want clients to be able to see intermediate updates in the catalog, then `accrue` and `replace` may be better options.
 Where you don't want to (or can't) store any state about what you previously sent to the catalog, then `replace` is probably the best option.

 ### Using Sessions

-There are only three HTTP calls which your data connectors need make in order to contribute records into the catalog the catalog.
+There are only three HTTP calls which your data connectors need make in order to contribute records into the catalog.

 #### Opening a Session